 For a complete list of roles, see Azure Container Registry roles and permissions.

-For CLI scripts to create a service principal app ID and password for authenticating with an Azure container registry, or to use an existing service principal, see Azure Container Registry authentication with service principals.
+For CLI scripts to create a service principal for authenticating with an Azure container registry, and more guidance, see Azure Container Registry authentication with service principals.

 Each container registry includes an admin user account, which is disabled by default.
 You can enable the admin user and manage its credentials in the Azure portal, or by using the Azure CLI or other Azure tools.

 The admin account is designed for a single user to access the registry, mainly for testing purposes.
 We do not recommend sharing the admin account credentials among multiple users.
 All users authenticating with the admin account appear as a single user with push and pull access to the registry.
 Changing or disabling this account disables registry access for all users who use its credentials.
 Individual identity is recommended for users and service principals for headless scenarios.